jotterdapp/jotter/README.md

 ## JOTTER!

-The note-taking standard for Web3
+Jotter is a Tauri based decentralized note-taking application for the web and desktop, written in Rust/JS.

+Jotter uses IPFS to store your notes securely, offering you a seamless experience at 0 cost.

-Find our quick demo here - https://youtu.be/JmC5LI6a8zs
+Find our quick demo of the MVP here - https://youtu.be/JmC5LI6a8zs

 ---